FATelarico/ctv-network/NetworkAnalysis.md

 source: https://github.com/FATelarico/ctv-network
 ---

-This CRAN Task View contains a curated list of packages that can be used for analyzing and modeling networks (also known as _relational data_ or _graphs_).
-These packages facilitate the examination of natural, social, or other phenomena that manifest themselves in the relations between one or more sets of entities.
+This CRAN Task View provides a curated list of R packages for analysing and modelling networks (also known as *relational data* or *graphs*).
+These tools facilitate the exploration of natural, social, and other phenomena by focusing on the relationships between entities.

 This page lists a number of packages, and sometimes core functions, in several sections based on their scope and focus:

 1. The first section outlines the main ecosystems of R packages that include basic network-analytic operations such as creating, manipulating, and describing relational data.
-Here we also list choices of graphical packages for visualising or drawing networks.
+Here we also list choices of graphical packages for visualising or drawing networks.^[For those new to network analysis in R, we recommend starting with the [`igraph` introduction](https://igraph.org/c/doc/igraph-Introduction.html) or the [`statnet` tutorial](https://statnet.org/workshop-intro-sna-tools/).]

 2. Subsequently, packages and functions for advanced network-analytic tasks are presented.
 We currently structure these into three subsections: (1) centrality, (2) community detection, and (3) model-based clustering.